remichartier/003_LinuxIssuesAndTricks/20220208_2303_FrequentTerminalCommandsUsed.md

 It lists all folders (including repetitive sub-folders) with most disk space usage sorted.

+'''du -s'''
+-s, --summarize
+              display only a total for each argument

 here is the tree command.
 Install it via sudo apt-get install tree, and type the following:

 '''tree -h'''

+## Copy file with progress status

+'''rsync -r --progress file1 file2'''
+-r for recursive if dealing with folders.
+--progress to show progress
 ## Get list of packages installed on Ubuntu

 Source: https://www.cyberciti.biz/faq/apt-get-list-packages-are-installed-on-ubuntu-linux/